Polymero/ctf-writeups/2021/Foobar CTF 2021-04/Intern/README.md

 C1 = encrypt( flag )
 C2 = encrypt( flag + (rand_num_2 - rand_num_1) )
 ```
 we can use the Franklin-Reiter related message attack.
-I used the following Python script to obtain the ciphertexts and the 'random' added numbers.
+I used the Python script below to obtain the ciphertexts and the added 'random' numbers.

 ```py
 #!/usr/bin/env sage -python